tharunShiv/mws-restaurant-stage-1/README.md

 ## Project Overview: Stage 2

-Steps to get the project up and running
+## Steps to get the project up and running

     1. Run the development server : Download it from here: https://github.com/udacity/mws-restaurant-stage-2
-    2. npm i
+    2. Run the development server by using the command: 'node server' at mws-restaurant-stage-2 directory
-    3. Run this project : Open the project with VS Code & Open the index.html with Live Server
+    3. Go to this project directory: Install Live Server
+    4. npm install -g live-server
+    5. Come to this project directory again and use the command 'live-server'
+    6. Open the url using Chrome.

+## Project Overview

+For the Restaurant Reviews projects, you will incrementally convert a static webpage to a mobile-ready web application.
+In Stage Two, you will take the responsive, accessible design you built in Stage One and connect it to an external server.
+You’ll begin by using asynchronous JavaScript to request JSON data from the server.
+You’ll store data received from the server in an offline database using IndexedDB, which will create an app shell architecture.
+Finally, you’ll work to optimize your site to meet performance benchmarks, which you’ll test using Lighthouse.